Grant Directories

 The Coalfields Regeneration Trust is dedicated to improving the quality of life for the 5.5 million people living in Britain's former mining communities.
 Many of these communities still require support due to the huge impact the closure of the mines had upon them.
 Grants of up to £10,000 (£5,000 for capital costs) to community groups that help people gain the skills they need in order to increase their opportunities ; that increase the number of people in work; and that improve the health and wellbeing of all age groups.
 The fund is open to projects that deliver in the top 30% most deprived coalfield communities.

-Charles Wolfson Charitable Trust (UK)
+The Wolfson Family Charitable Trust (UK)

 The Trust makes grants to registered charities, or to hospitals and schools and similar charitable institutions in the areas of Medicine; Education and Welfare.
 Grants tend to be awarded for capital and fixed term projects.